YuleicaPG/TechnicalDocumentationPage/README.md

 # Javascript Documentation Page
 ### Technical Information
-Technical documentation page about Javascript including a navbar.
+Javascript documentation in a single page.
+Includes a navigation bar for help users navigate the different sections.
 Built using HTML + CSS.
 ### Content
 Javascript documentation for code newbies.
 Includes overviews and code examples of the following topics:
 - What is JavaScript